Regions Financial Corporation: Overdraft fees

 In April 2015, Regions was fined $7.5 million by the Consumer Financial Protection Bureau (CFPB) for charging consumers with inappropriate or illegal overdraft fees.
 Regions did not obtain affirmative opt-ins from charging overdraft fees on ATM and point of sale transactions.
 The CFPB also found that Regions misrepresented overdraft and non-sufficient fund fees related to the bank's short-term loan program.

 On September 28, 2022, the CFPB again ordered Regions Bank to pay $50 million into the CFPB’s victims relief fund and to refund at least $141 million to customers harmed by its illegal surprise overdraft fees, labeling the bank a "repeat offender."
 From August 2018 through July 2021, Regions charged customers surprise overdraft fees on certain ATM withdrawals and debit card purchases.
 The bank charged overdraft fees even after telling consumers they had sufficient funds at the time of the transactions.
 The CFPB also found that Regions leadership knew about and could have discontinued its surprise overdraft fee practices years earlier, but they chose to wait while Regions pursued changes that would generate new fee revenue to make up for ending the illegal fees.

 Account security

-Regions uses text messages for multi-factor authentication which is insecure instead of offering a time-based one-time password using an authenticator application.
+Regions uses SMS for multi-factor authentication which is insecure.